expo/expo/docs/pages/archived/expo-cli.md

 maxHeadingDepth: 4
 ---

+import { Collapsible } from '~/ui/components/Collapsible';
 import { Terminal } from '~/ui/components/Snippet';

 The global Expo CLI `expo-cli` was succeeded by the local CLI `@expo/cli` in SDK 46.
-This documentaion contains info on the now deprecated `expo-cli` package.
+This documentation contains info on the now deprecated `expo-cli` package.

 If you're using a project that is SDK 46 or higher, refer to the [Expo CLI docs](/workflow/expo-cli/).